LiskArchive/lisk-core/README.md

 [`lisk-core start`](docs/commands/start.md) supports flag and environment variable options to configure a node.

 Also, custom configuration through JSON file is available through the `--config, -c` flag.

+> NOTE: When running Lisk Core on MacOS, please configure `network.port` to use some other port other than `5000`.
+Starting with MacOS Monterey (version 12), it now uses the port `5000` for its AirPlay Receiver functionality.
+It can alternatively be configured with `--port` or `-p` command line flag or the `LISK_PORT` environment variable when starting Lisk Core.

 ### Example